 And so, if I wanted a happy ending, I had to write the happy ending literally, and imagine a happy ending, so that I could imagine that possibility in my actual life.
 You know the manifesting we talk about that we must do and the positive thinking we must do, that is what I was doing through film.
 My struggle of looking for the language and not having the language and not having the sort of historic context of what I was going through, not having the language is what allowed me to make the art.
 I ended up becoming my mission that of telling stories where there is joy, and there is hope and possibility and potential.
 Plenty of people are telling the trauma stories and plenty of people are telling the death stories.
 But I need and want us to live and thrive and stay alive and help

 each other.
 And now more than ever, it's not just something we need.
-It's something
+It’ s something without which we will all die.

 KH: This is your first feature as a director, what were the challenges that you faced in making the film?